Single-Use Plastics (SUP)

 Certain single-use plastic (SUP) products are prohibited and must not be sold when the stocks run out.
 Some single-use plastics are subject to marking requirements and other responsibilities.
 Certain product groups may be subject to several requirements.

 Tukes monitors the ban of certain plastic products, marking requirements, and the requirement that caps and lids stay attached to the single-use plastic beverage containers during the products’ intended use stage.
-This obligation of tethered caps starts from 3 July 2024.

 Product Bans